 Original text - Art.
 3, Sec.
-25. QUALIFICATIONS- No person, except a citizen of the United States and a qualified elector of this state, shall be eligible to hold any state office, and the state treasurer shall be ineligible for the term succeeding that for which he was elected.
-The compensation for state officers shall not be diminished increased or the during term for they which shall have The legisbeen elected. lature may in its discretion abolish the offices of the lieutenant governor, auditor and commissioner of public lands.
+25. QUALIFICATIONS-No person, except a citizen of the United States and a qualified elector of this state, shall be eligible to hold any state office, and the state treasurer shall be ineligible for the term succeeding that for which he was elected.

+The The compensation for state officers shall not be compensation increased ordiminished the during term which they shall have been elected.
+The legislature may in its discretion abolish the offices of lieutenant governor, auditor and commissioner of public lands.